htoh-io/help-center/src/content/docs/en/trips-management/force-data-refresh.md

 title: How to force data refresh in the app?
 ---

-Sometimes, when you're waiting for a reservation import or creating a new trip, it may be necessary to force the refresh of information within HtoH.
+Sometimes, when you're waiting for a booking import or creating a new trip, it may be necessary to force the refresh of information within HtoH.

 By simply pulling down on these pages, the information will automatically update after a brief loading moment.
 This gesture works on the following screens: